Ōtari-Wilton’s Bush Trust

 • Manage the Ōtari-Wilton’s Bush Fund, an endowment fund established with the Nikau Foundation to help ensure the long term conservation of our native flora.

-Our elected Board of Trustees manages a programme of volunteer restoration work, guiding activities and fundraising events.
+• Our elected Board of Trustees manages programmes of volunteer activities, seminars, guided walks and events.
 The Trust belongs to the NZ Plant Conservation Network (NZPCN).

 Photo: © Kathy Ombler